How to recruit the 'right' people for your user research.

 We recommend starting by asking questions such as: Are they rare?
 Do you have some on file?
 Are you trying to get live users from your site?
 Historically did it take a lot of effort?
 Is this an entirely new segment?
 Are you doing this in-house or are you using a panel vendor?

-Seriously you guys use screeners.
+Seriously you should use screeners.
 Trust us on this one.
 Also don’t buy sushi from gas stations.
 Trust us on that one, too.
 Even if you’re doing live intercepts from a page on your website that is literally a fan club, use a screener.
 It will help safeguard your data and ensure that all the work you or the panel provider has done isn’t wasted by having to go back and vet participants, re-recruit (see above) and parse through your data.

 Use the screener.